 However, the tips and suggestions in this guide would apply for approved vanlife camping as well as the more extreme stealth camping situations where you’ve parked on a street in the middle of a city.

 When is it a Good Idea to Stealth Camp in Your RV?

 Stealth camping is an excellent way to overnight in new places for free (or extremely cheap).
 If you have the courage to try it, it can be a very good way to travel and save money.
-It is only a good idea to stealth camp in urban settings if you have the right vehicle, though.
+It is only a good idea to stealth camp in urban settings if you have the right stealth camper van, though.

 Some forms of remote or wilderness stealth camping are better with a tent, but you should probably avoid sleeping in a tent in urban environments because you’ll likely appear to be homeless.